jjdevbiz/django-payid-server/README.md

 ### Caveats

-This is a pre-alpha release.
-It has no packaging and is missing some configuration info.
+This is an alpha release.

+This django app depend on the python-payid-validator package.

 ### Limitations

 This version of the reference server only handles the primary GET endpoint.
 To invoke it do a GET on the relative address of "/some_name/" where some_name is the PayId account name (that is does not include the last '$' and the subsequent domain string.)
+Limited validation checking is performed at this time.

 ### Usage